FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Nuendo.md

 ## Nuendo and External OSC rendering

 Starting with Nuendo V11, it is now possible to deploy object-oriented sessions using open sound control (OSC).
-This brings the possibility to send/receive metadata from/to the Nuendo object panner.
+This brings the possibility to send/receive metadata from/to the Nuendo object VST MultiPanner.
 This functionality allows the support of SPAT Revolution as an external rendering engine using OSC thanks to the [ADM-OSC](Ecosystem_&_integration_ADM_OSC.md) initiative.
 More information and specifications on the **ADM-OSC** initiative can be found on the dedicated GitHub repository, [immersive-audio-live/ADM-OSC](https://github.com/immersive-audio-live/ADM-OSC).

 Once configured, you can playback or record object-oriented sessions (audio and metadata) for live production and immersive creations workflows while using SPAT Revolution mixing and rendering capabilities.

 As Nuendo can import and export ADM files, this allows for an ADM master, exported from another environment, to be imported into a Nuendo session and mapped to SPAT Revolution.
 This integration brings the ability to render the object-based mix for various stream types (Ambisonic, Binaural, Channel-based), from standard to custom speaker arrangements and using multiple spatialization options and techniques.

 The functioning is based around the declared ADM object approach in Nuendo.
-At the base, as soon as a track is being assigned to a multichannel output bus, the surround panner becomes available and can work in bed or object mode.
+At the base, as soon as a track is being assigned to a multichannel output bus, the VST MultiPanner becomes available and can work in bed or object mode.
 Here, we are interested in the object mode that will give us the possibility to stream or listen to the object position.

 Complete information on dealing with objects in Nuendo available in their documentation, [steinberg.help - Nuendo 11](https://www.steinberg.help/nuendo-manuals/nuendo/nuendo-11/).